sectsect/cfs-loop-field-query/README.md

 # CFS Loop Field Query
-Modify the Query multiple Events in a post For Custom Field Suite "Loop Field".
+### Modify the Query multiple Events in a post For Custom Field Suite "Loop Field".

+> **NOTE**
-* You must be active Custom Field Suite plug-in <https://wordpress.org/plugins/custom-field-suite/>
+You must be active Custom Field Suite plug-in <https://wordpress.org/plugins/custom-field-suite/>

-* Download the cfs-loop-field-query.zip file to your computer.
+ 1. Download the cfs-loop-field-query.zip file to your computer.
-* Unzip the file.
+ 2. Unzip the file.
-* Upload the cfs-loop-field-query directory to your /wp-content/plugins/ directory.
+ 3. Upload the cfs-loop-field-query directory to your /wp-content/plugins/ directory.
-* Activate the plugin through the 'Plugins' menu in WordPress.
+ 4. Activate the plugin through the 'Plugins' menu in WordPress.
 That's it.
 You can access the some setting by going to Settings -> CFS Loop Field Query.